Self-supervise, Refine, Repeat: Improving Unsupervised Anomaly Detection: Conclusion

 \section{Conclusion}

-Anomaly detection has wide range of practical use cases.
-A challenging and costly aspect of building an anomaly detection system is labeling as anomalies are rare and are not easy to detect by humans.
-To enable high performance anomaly detection without any labels, we propose a novel anomaly detection framework, {\algname}. {\algname} can be flexibly integrated with any one-class classifier, applied on raw data or on trainable representations. {\algname} employs an ensemble of multiple one-class classifiers to propose candidate anomaly samples that are refined from training, which allows more robust fitting of the anomaly decision boundaries as well as better learning of data representations.
-We demonstrate the state-of-the-art anomaly detection performance of {\algname} on multiple tabular and image data.
+AD has wide range of use cases with significant importance in real world applications, from detecting security threats to the financial system to identifying faulty behaviors of manufacturing machines.
+A challenging and costly aspect of building an AD system is that anomalies are rare and not easily detectable by humans, yielding high complexity and cost.
+To this end, we propose, {\algname}, a canonical AD framework to enable high performance AD without any labels. {\algname} employs an ensemble of multiple OCCs to propose candidate anomaly samples that are refined from training, which allows more robust fitting of the anomaly decision boundaries as well as better learning of data representations. {\algname} can be flexibly integrated with any OCC, and applied on raw data or on trainable representations.
+We demonstrate the state-of-the-art AD performance of {\algname} on multiple tabular and image datasets from various applications.
+We provide detailed analyses on the key contributing factors of {\algname}, which we hope to provide further guidance in AD research.
+Lastly, we extend {\algname} to the scenario of not possessing any information on the anomaly ratio.
+We leave some important aspects, explainability and reliability of AD, to future work.

-{\algname} has the potential to make huge positive impact in real-world AD applications where detecting anomalies is crucial, such as for financial crime elimination, cybersecurity advances, or improving manufacturing quality.
-We note the potential risk associated with using {\algname} that when representations are not sufficiently good, there will be a negative cycle of refinement and representation updates/one-class classifier.
-While we rely on the existence of good representations this may not be true for other domains (e.g., cybersecurity).
-This paper focuses on unsupervised setting, and demonstrates strong anomaly detection performance.
-This opens new horizons for human-in-the-loop anomaly detection systems that are low cost and robust.
-We leave these explorations to future work.